Share your insights

 • Painless vaginal bleeding in the second or third trimester, particularly after membrane rupture.

-• Fetal heart rate abnormalities, such as bradycardia, following membrane rupture, indicating fetal distress.
+• Foetal heart rate abnormalities, such as bradycardia, following membrane rupture, indicating foetal distress.

-• Prenatal Ultrasound: Color Doppler ultrasound is the diagnostic modality of choice for detecting vasa praevia, ideally performed in the second trimester or early third trimester.
+• Prenatal Ultrasound: Colour Doppler ultrasound is the diagnostic modality of choice for detecting vasa praevia, ideally performed in the second trimester or early third trimester.

-• Transvaginal Ultrasound with Color Doppler: Provides high sensitivity in diagnosing vasa praevia by visualizing fetal blood vessels crossing the internal cervical os.
+• Transvaginal Ultrasound with Colour Doppler: Provides high sensitivity in diagnosing vasa praevia by visualising foetal blood vessels crossing the internal cervical os.

 Management